losttrain68/character-ideas/review/diegesis-wizarding-school.md

 Beginning when you select this school at 2nd level, the gold and time you must spend to copy ***any*** spell into your spellbook is halved.

 ## Practitioner of the Arcane
 Beginning at 2nd level, you can cast spells from other classes (hereafter *Arcane Spell*).
-You can cast the number of spells equal to your intelligence bonus + your proficiency bonus.
+You can prepare the number of spells equal to your intelligence bonus + your proficiency bonus.

 The Wizard has the number and level of Arcane spell slots equal to one level lower than their current Wizard level on the Wizard table.
 For example a third level Wizard can cast four 1st level spells and two 2nd level spells.
 They can also cast three 1st level Arcane spells.